Summit League Men's Basketball Player of the Year

-The Summit League Men's Basketball Player of the Year is an annual college basketball award given to the most outstanding men's basketball player in the Summit League (which had been known as the Mid-Continent Conference up until June 1, 2007).
+The Summit League Men's Basketball Player of the Year is an annual award given to the most outstanding men's basketball player in the Summit League (which had been known as the Mid-Continent Conference up until June 1, 2007).
 The award was first given following the 1982–83 season.
-Two players—Caleb Green of Oral Roberts and Mike Daum of South Dakota State—have won the award three times.
-Five other players have won the award twice: Jon Collins of Eastern Illinois, Tony Bennett of Wisconsin–Green Bay, Bryce Drew of Valparaiso, Keith Benson of Oakland and Max Abmas of Oral Roberts.
+Two players, Caleb Green of Oral Roberts and Mike Daum of South Dakota State, have each won the award three times.
+Five other players have won the award twice: Jon Collins of Eastern Illinois, Tony Bennett of Green Bay, Bryce Drew of Valparaiso, Keith Benson of Oakland, and Max Abmas of Oral Roberts.

-Oral Roberts has the most winners with seven.
-Current member South Dakota State has had six.
+Oral Roberts and South Dakota State have the most winners with seven each.
 Oakland has had three winners, but left after the 2012–13 season to join the Horizon League.
-Of current conference members, North Dakota, Omaha, St. Thomas, and South Dakota have had no winners.
-However, all are among the conference's newer members, with South Dakota having joined in 2011, Omaha in 2012, North Dakota in 2018, and St. Thomas in 2021.
+Of current conference members, North Dakota, St. Thomas, and South Dakota have had no winners.
+However, all are among the conference's newer members, with South Dakota having joined in 2011, North Dakota in 2018, and St. Thomas in 2021.